Jewish ethics: Biblical and rabbinic

 Ethical traditions can be found throughout the Hebrew Bible and the rabbinic Oral Torah that both interpreted the Hebrew Bible and engaged in novel topics.

-Ethics is a key aspect of legal rabbinic literature, the literature of halakhah, found in the Mishnah, Talmud and other texts.
-Ethics is also a key aspect of non-legal rabbinic literature, the literature of aggadah.
-The best-known text in Rabbinic Judaism associated with ethics is the non-legal Mishnah tractate of Avot (“forefathers”), commonly translated as “Ethics of the Fathers".
+Ethics is a key aspect of rabbinic legal literature, Halakha, which is found in the Mishnah, Talmud, and other texts.
+Ethics is also a key aspect of non-legal aggadah.
+The best-known text of Rabbinic Judaism associated with ethics is Pirkei Avot (Ethics of the Fathers) of the Mishnah.

 Medieval

-In the medieval period, direct Jewish responses to Greek ethics may be seen in major rabbinic writings.
+Direct Jewish responses to Greek ethics may be seen in major rabbinic writings in the medieval period.
 Notably, Maimonides offers a Jewish interpretation of Aristotle (e.g., Nicomachean Ethics), who enters into Jewish discourse through Islamic writings.
-Maimonides, in turn, influences Thomas Aquinas, a dominant figure in Christian ethics and the natural law tradition of moral theology.
+Maimonides, in turn, influenced Thomas Aquinas, a dominant figure in Christian ethics and the natural law tradition of Christian moral theology.
 The relevance of natural law to medieval Jewish philosophy is a matter of dispute among scholars.